Updated May 29, 2023

 We cannot always record macros because they have a limited scope.
 Sometimes we have to write macros as per our requirements in VBA.
-To get into VBA, click on the Developer tab and on the left-hand side you will see the first option as “Visual Basic”.
+To get into VBA, click on the Developer tab and the left-hand side, and you will see the first option, “Visual Basic”.
 Click on it or press ALT+ F11 to go to VBA.

-Below we will discuss the examples of Excel Macros.
+Below we will discuss the examples of Excel Macro

 Example #1 – Write a Program to get Text Hello

-- We will open the sheet and then go to the developer’s tab in the ribbon and press Alt+F11 and will get into VBA.
-Once we go into this page, we will click on the Insert and click module.
+- We will open the sheet, go to the developer’s tab in the ribbon, press Alt+F11, and get into VBA.
+Once we go to this page, we click on the Insert and click module.